Does drinking alcohol affect your blood pressure?

 Drinking too much alcohol can raise blood pressure to unhealthy levels.
-Having more than three drinks in one sitting temporarily increases your blood pressure, but repeated binge drinking can lead to long-term increases.
+Having more than three drinks in one sitting temporarily raises your blood pressure, but repeated binge drinking can lead to long-term increases.

-Heavy drinkers who cut back to moderate drinking can lower their systolic blood pressure (the top number in a blood pressure reading) by 2 to 4 millimeters of mercury (mm Hg) and their diastolic blood pressure (the bottom number in a blood pressure reading) by 1 to 2 mm Hg.
+Heavy drinkers who cut back to moderate drinking can lower their top number in a blood pressure reading (systolic pressure) by about 5.5 millimeters of mercury (mm Hg) and their bottom number (diastolic pressure) by about 4 mm Hg.

 If you have high blood pressure, avoid alcohol or drink alcohol only in moderation.
 For healthy adults, that means up to one drink a day for women and up to two drinks a day for men.

 A drink is 12 ounces (355 milliliters) of beer, 5 ounces (148 milliliters) of wine or 1.5 ounces (44 milliliters) of 80-proof distilled spirits.

-Keep in mind that alcohol contains calories and may contribute to unwanted weight gain — a risk factor for high blood pressure.
-Also, alcohol can interact with certain blood pressure medications, affecting the level of the medication in your body or increasing side effects.
+Keep in mind that alcohol contains calories and may contribute to unwanted weight gain — a risk factor for high blood pressure Also, alcohol can interact with certain blood pressure medications, affecting the level of the medication in your body or increasing side effects.

-- Beyond hangovers: Understanding alcohol's impact on your health.
-National Institute on Alcohol Abuse and Alcoholism. http://www.niaaa.nih.gov/alcohol-health/alcohols-effects-body.
-Accessed Aug.
-18, 2015.
+- Rethinking drinking: Alcohol and your health.
+National Institute on Alcohol Abuse and Alcoholism. https://www.rethinkingdrinking.niaaa.nih.gov/.
+Accessed Dec.
+20, 2020.